MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/great-guide.md

    –	On the PC, the app will warn you if your text is over the 280-character limit.
 If you're approaching the 280-character limit, this is a good indication that you're trying to put too much information in a single step.

-   –	Dynamics 365 Guides doesn't currently support any text formatting (such as font size or styling), but you can use capitalization to point out key words or phrases.
+   –	[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] doesn't currently support any text formatting (such as font size or styling), but you can use capitalization to point out key words or phrases.

    –	Adding numbered or multiple small steps inside a single step can often lead an operator to miss specific actions.
 Don’t be afraid to create separate steps to make sure the operator completes the correct sequence of actions.